 The water main shutdown is perhaps the most critical plumbing component in the entire house.
 This is because the water main brings water into your home and subsequently transfers it to various pipelines.

 So, knowing where your water main shutoff is located can make it easier to turn off the water quickly and possibly minimize damage.

 If you discover evidence of a leak on your roof, act quickly to fix it.
 If you choose to put off critical roof repairs, your home may develop mold, mildew, dry rot, or even structural damage.

 If the problem lingers for long, it might lead to total roof replacement.

 A water detector is a small electronic gadget with a sensor that detects wetness and sounds an alarm.
 Another advantage of a water detector is that it can detect low moisture levels or slow leaks that go undiscovered most of the time.

 To avoid major damage and mold growth, place it near water heaters, sump pumps, washing machines, dishwashers, and toilets.

 Schedule Your Twin Cities Water Damage Inspection

 If you suspect that your home may be affected by water damage, this is the right time to act because the sooner, the better.
-To schedule your inspection or water damage repair services, contact The Construction Group in Woodbury today at 651-731-5857 or contact us on the web.
+Or, if you have had storm damage, schedule your inspection or water damage repair services by contacting The Construction Group in Woodbury today at 651-731-5857 or contact us online!